DCC-Lab/Documentation/HOWTO-CodingStyle.md

        // more code
    }
    ```

+6. A function should do only one thing.

 7. The best function has no argument.
 The second best function has only one argument.
 The third best function has only two arguments.
 There is no fourth best function.